MicrosoftDocs/memdocs/memdocs/autopilot/registration-auth.md

 Each OEM has a unique link to provide to their respective customers, which the OEM can request from Microsoft via msoemops@microsoft.com.

 1. OEM emails link to their customer.
+2. Customer logs into the Microsoft Admin Center using a cloud native account (example: [domain].onmicrosoft.com) with global administrator privileges.
-2. Customer with Microsoft Store for Business (MSfB) global administrator privileges clicks the link in the email, which takes them directly to the following MSfB page:
+3. Clicks the link in the email, which takes them directly to the following page:

     ![Screencap of Accept partner invitation page.](images/csp6.png)